peach-e/cruise-or-snooze/README.md

 * Add a TAF Scraper
 * Add more complicated algorithms to help inform go/no-go decisions for more complicated use-cases (the current one literally just checks temp/dewpoint overnight).
 * Add more nuanced weather reporter.
-* Move the settings for voice reporting into a separate file.